aleen42/PersonalWiki/qa/cassandra.md

 #### Data Model

 - Column: the minimum components of a data, and it's composed of **Name**, **Value**, and **Timestamp**.
+- *Notice: name and value should be byte[], which a string of any length.*

 ```json
 {